ga63kot/hardware/modules/system_diagnosis/doc/specification.md

 This document specifies the implementation of the *CPU Debug Unit*.
 The CPU Debug Unit contains some Event Monitors, Snapshot Collectors, one Snapshot Data Correlation Module (SDCM) and one Packetizer.

 The event monitor detects certain events and informs the SDCM about their occurrences.
 At the moment three different event monitors are implemented: the Program Counter Monitor, the Function Return Monitor and the Memory Address Monitor.
 The Program Counter Monitor compares the current value of the Program Counter with pre-defined events.
 If there is a match the module informs the SDCM.
 The Function Return Monitor detects the return of a certain function by means of the program counter and the return address which is stored in the CPU registers when the function is called.
 The Memory Address Monitor observes the memory writes of the CPU and compares it to the preconfigured memory address singal values.
-Like at the other monitors this module forwards an event signal in case of a match.
+Similar to the other monitors this module forwards an event signal in case of a match.

 When an event occurs the SDCM gets informed by the event monitors.
 Depending on the event configuration the SDCM is responsible to trigger the Snapshot Collectors in order to collect the requested data.